herzbube/libsgfcplusplus/doc/Build.md

 ## Xcode build

 In the previous section you have seen how to generate a Makefile-based build system.
-Cmake can also generate an Xcode project, like this:
+CMake can also generate an Xcode project, like this:

     cd build
     cmake -G Xcode ..